 Like many locations in Sedona the parking situation here isn't great.
 You'll pay $11 for a vehicle day use pass and on a nice day you may have to circle the lot more than once to find a spot.
 We circled the lot a couple times before snagging an 'unmarked' parking spot.

-Access Popular Oak Creek Swimming Area From Crescent Moon Ranch!
+Access the popular Oak Creek swimming area from Crescent Moon Ranch!

 If the weather is warm - consider taking a dip in Oak Creek!
-Plenty of tourists and locals come to this area to take a dip and sunbathe along this relaxing outdoor area.
+Plenty of tourists and locals come to this area to wade in the creek and sunbathe along this relaxing outdoor area.

 The swimming area is easily accessible from the parking lot and it's a great place to bring children if you're traveling with your family.
 Did I mention the views are amazing?
 This popular swimming spot is located near the base of Cathedral Rock!